-- Actively support, promote & develop (where appropriate) local amenities / facilities for the benefit of all residents - Develop & enhance the individual character of both villages - Develop & enhance existing (& new where appropriate) open / green spaces - Promote, maintain & improve policing & security in the Parish including the provision of appropriate resources / facilities - Actively seek & support improvements to highways, pavements & footpaths to promote the safe & efficient movement through & around the Parish - Identify & improve appropriate methods of communication & inclusion for the benefit of the community (e.g. broadband access, literature, notice boards, community & social events) - Identify, promote & support community involvement projects & schemes - Promote & actively support the need for a diverse range of housing types (e.g. affordable) without losing the character of the Parish - Promote & actively support existing & new businesses without losing the character of the Parish - Publicise & promote the use of public rights of way, bridleways & green / open spaces - Actively maintain & improve public rights of way, bridleways & green / open spaces
+- 1. Actively support, promote & develop (where appropriate) local amenities / facilities for the benefit of all residents. - 2.
+Develop & enhance the individual character of both villages. - 3.
+Develop and enhance existing, and where appropriate, new open / green spaces. - 4.
+Seek to deliver new and improved community infrastructure to meet the needs of future residents and which benefit the whole community. - 5.
+Promote & actively support the need for a diverse range of housing types (e.g. affordable) without losing the character of the Parish. - 6.
+Promote & actively support existing & new businesses without losing the character of the Parish. - 7.
+Promote the use of public rights of way, bridleways & green / open spaces. - 8.
+Actively maintain & improve public rights of way, bridleways & green / open spaces.